 If you are hearing a rattling furnace noise before your blower turns on, this could be due to a cracked heat exchanger.
 A cracked heat exchanger is a serious furnace problem that should not be neglected.
 It is the number one cause of carbon monoxide leaks from your furnace.
 If you hear a rattling sound before your blower comes on, immediately turn your furnace off.
 If you hear a rattling sound after your blower comes on, this could be due to loose ductwork connections.

 When your furnace kicks on, it is normal to hear a clicking sound.
 This is just your ignition clicking on.
 If, however, you hear excessive clicking, you may have a problem with your flame sensor.
 Over time, your flame sensor gets dust and debris buildup, which prevents proper operation.
-If your furnace clicks and clicks without ever coming on, this is most likely due to loose wiring or a leaky gas valve.
+If your furnace clicks and clicks without ever coming on, this is most likely due to loose wiring.
+It could also be a leaky gas valve.
 Or if you hear a swooshing or swishing and then a click, this could also mean a leaking gas valve.
-A clicking and clacking sound before the blower turns on can indicate a crack in your heat exchanger, a very dangerous proposition.
+A clicking and clacking sound before the blower turns on is a sign of trouble.
+It can indicate a crack in your heat exchanger, a very dangerous proposition.
 A leaking gas valve and cracked heat exchanger are serious issues not to be taken lightly.
 Make sure to contact us at an noise you hear, so we can inspect the furnace system for you.